JHashimoto0518/aws-servicelevel-report/README.md

-# aws-servicelevel-report
+# What is this
-This script report service-level.
+This script reports service-level of aws services.